Dubai - Dining

 Dubai’s popular revolving restaurant atop the usually packed Hyatt Regency Hotel offers ever-changing views to set the mood and ever-changing buffet spreads to provide a perfect introduction to the delights of the middle-eastern table.
 The huge selection also offers Indian and European dishes and a selection of desserts.

 Authentic Hong Kong Chinese, right down to the décor.
 Wide choice and you can watch the chefs at work behind the kitchen’s glass wall.
 They’ll even cook your own suggestions to order.

-This well-appointed modern vessel takes 350 passengers a time on a dinner cruise up the Dubai Creek and back, with an emphasis on Greek cuisine and much more.
+This well-appointed modern vessel takes 350 passengers.
+Here you can enjoy a great time on a dinner cruise up the Dubai Creek and back.
+The menu offers international gourmet cuisine and extensive selection of fine beverages.

 At Amal you can taste fresh and innovative regional Indian cuisine along with tasty beverage.
 The impeccable food is beautifully presented by attentive staff in an elegant setting.
 You will find this popular restaurant on the third floor at Armani Hotel.